Q? Please tell us a bit about Robust Tools

 - About 50 lbs.

 Q?
-Can I get digital readout on the American Beauty or Sweet 16?
+Can I get digital readout on the American Beauty?

-- We do not offer this option, but we do include a chart in the manual that gives you the approximate speed based on the position of the speed control knob.
-It’s easy to copy and hang by your lathe.
+- We do not offer this option, but the speeds are approximated on the legend plate for the speed control knob.
 The more experienced you get turning, the less you’ll probably look at a speed readout.
-The RPM of the lathe is information, but not actionable information.
-A digital readout tells you neither how fast you should or could be going.
+Please keep in mind, digital readout tells you neither how fast you should or could be going.
 You only learn that by paying attention to the wood and your lathe.

 Q?
 What do I need for electrical service?

 Q?
-What plug is used on the 220 volt machines?
+What plug comes on the 220 volt machines?

 - The very common NEMA 6-20.
 This is the straight blade variety that looks like a 110v plug, except one straight blade is turned 90°.
-Let us know if you want something different and we’ll put one on for you.
+Let us know if you want something different and we’ll put one on for you (international customers need to supply their own plug).

 Q?
-If I buy the caster kit, can I turn with the casters on the lathe?
+If I buy the casters for the American Beauty, can I turn with the casters on the lathe?

-- No, casters are for moving and storing the lathe only.
+- The American Beauty casters are for moving and storing the lathe only.
 They should be removed when you turn.

 Q?
 Is it OK to bolt the lathe to the floor?